PolySync/polysync-core-c-examples/image_data_viewer/README.md

 This is an example that uses OpenGL to enable a lightweight application for viewing video data.

-It receives `ps_image_data_msg` from a node publishing to the bus and renders the image data contained int the message using OpenGL libraries.
+It receives `ps_image_data_msg` from a node publishing to the bus, and renders the image data contained in the message using OpenGL libraries.

 Note that it binds to the first image data publisher it finds, and that it is expecting `PIXEL_FORMAT_RGB24`.